Cornell Chicken Barbecue

 Notes

-- Adjust sauce/marinade quantity to amount of chicken you are grilling, maintain a 2:1 ratio of cider vinegar to oil.
+- Adjust Cornell chicken sauce/marinade quantity to the amount of chicken you are grilling, and maintain a 2:1 ratio of cider vinegar to oil.
 Similarly, adjust salt and other seasonings to quantity and taste.

-- If marinating, place meat in gallon size zip-lock bags.
-Place sealed bags in large bowl or basin in refrigerate.
+- If marinating, place meat in gallon-size zip-lock bags.
+Place sealed bags in a large bowl or basin in refrigerate.
 Rotate the bag periodically to ensure even distribution of marinade.

 - The poultry will require constant attention while grilling due to the oil dripping on the coals.
 Have a glass of water available while grilling to squelch flames from hot coals.